Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Item-level private mechanisms for

-\begin{proof}[Proof of Theorem~\ref{thm:item-upper}] We start by reasoning about the privacy of Algorithm~\ref{alg:item-upper}.
-It is helpful to think about Algorithm~\ref{alg:item-upper} more explicitly in terms of the binary tree mechanism.
-We define a mechanism $\cM'$ that returns noisy values for all nodes of the binary tree from Definition~\ref{def:binary_tree_rv} and show that the output of Algorithm~\ref{alg:item-upper} can be obtained by post-processing the output of $\cM'$.
+\begin{proof}[Proof of \Thm{item-upper}] We start by reasoning about the privacy of \Alg{item-upper}.
+It is helpful to think about \Alg{item-upper} more explicitly in terms of the binary tree mechanism.
+We define a mechanism $\cM'$ that returns noisy values for all nodes of the binary tree from \Def{binary_tree_rv} and show that the output of \Alg{item-upper} can be obtained by post-processing the output of $\cM'$.